vim-autoformat/vim-autoformat/README.md

 * `stylish-haskell` for __Haskell__
   It can be installed using [`cabal`](https://www.haskell.org/cabal/) build tool.
 Installation instructions are available at https://github.com/jaspervdj/stylish-haskell#installation

+* `remark` for __Markdown__.
+  A Javascript based markdown processor that can be installed with `npm install -g remark`.
+More info is available at https://github.com/wooorm/remark.

 ## How can I change the behaviour of formatters, or add one myself?

 If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can define it yourself.